 What Happens When You Use Enviro Ice on Plants?

 Okay, so those are the questions that people have.
 Over on Reddit and around the web, I’ve found a few people who responded to these questions.
 They have tried the product on their plants and documented their experiences.
-The experience were varied.
+The experiences were varied.
 However, when looked at as a whole, they indicate that with proper dilution, Enviro Ice does work safely to help plants grow.

 Enviro Ice Works on Plants When Diluted